 4. If you have a credit card, pay off your balance in full every month.
 Do not rollover your credit card balance

 I mentioned this a few times already, but I cannot emphasize these points enough.
-I have a background in financial services (working for a bank) and I can tell you that interest rate charges are one of the most profitable ways banks make money.
+I have experience working in the financial services industry and I can tell you that interest rate charges are one of the most profitable ways banks make money.
 There is a certain point of acceptable late payment behavior and beyond a certain point, late payments become a loss.
 If you are a credit card user, but only pay the minimum monthly payment, then the banks love you because of the interest rate charges that you are paying to the banks.

 I am a firm believer that if you cannot afford to pay off your entire balance every month, then you cannot afford to buy.
 There is a difference between your active balance and your statement balance.